isavita/aocjudge/README.md

 A FastMCP-based Advent of Code judging system that runs user code in Docker containers for safe execution.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Aleksandar Dimov

 ## Project Structure

 ```